IMEF-FEMI/marginfi-v2/guides/COLLECTING_FEES.md

 ## Glossary

 - **Insurance fee** - Used to offset socialized losses in the event of bankruptcy.
 - **Group fee** - Goes to the group owner.
 For the main pool, this is marginfi.
-For permissionless arena pools, this is whoever created the pool.
 - **Program fee** - Goes to the program owner (i.e. margin foundation).
 - **Base rate** - The rate determined by the curve parameters and current utilization.
 A more detailed explanation is beyond the scope of this guide.
 - **Ir rate** - A rate that scales off the base rate, for example an ir rate of 10% means you will pay 10% of the base rate.
 - **Fixed rate** - A rate of 10% here would mean users pay exactly 10%
 - **Origination Fee** - A % of the borrow amount charged when a borrow is initiated.
-Typically only applies to arena.
 - **Flat sol fee** - A fixed amount of SOL charged when creating a new bank.
-Typically only applies to arena.
 - **Global fee wallet** - One per program, a wallet that receives all program fees.
 Can be changed by the global fee admin.